zacowan/mobile-computing-gr8-lab-04/part1/README.md

 ## Code Explanation

 Our 4 services and the main.cpp file for testing those services is located in the `services/` directory.
-In the root directory for part 1, we have the supporting code that is run on our pi.
+Within each service cpp file, we have detailed comments outlining what each service accomplishes and what means it occurs.
+In the root directory for part 1, we have the supporting code that is run on our pi in addition to Atlas.

 ## Description of Effort